-Foie gras is one of the most controversial foods in the world, and is considered horrendous even by many people who wouldn’t flinch at the thought of eating any other animal product.
+Foie gras is one of the most controversial foods in the world.
+It is considered horrendous even by many people who wouldn’t flinch at the thought of eating any other animal product.

-It is not just vegans who consider the process behind the food’s production barbaric or who become viscerally repulsed at the thought of how it is made.
+It is not just vegans who consider the production of foie gras barbaric or who become viscerally repulsed at the thought of how it is made.

-In fact, in 2012 a survey was conducted which suggested 63% of British people would like the sale of the product banned and, in 2018, a number of celebrities handed a petition in parliament to lobby for a post-Brexit import ban.
+In fact, in 2012 a survey was conducted stating 63% of British people would like the sale of the product banned.
+In 2018, a number of celebrities handed a petition in to parliament to lobby for a post-Brexit import ban.
 Currently, no major supermarket chain in the UK stocks the product.
 But what is foie gras and why does it upset so many people?

 What is Foie Gras?

-Foie Gras is a French term relating to the fatty liver of a duck or goose.
-It is considered a delicacy by some but, to most people, it is thought of as something much more horrific.
+Foie gras is the fatty liver of a duck or goose.
+It is considered a delicacy by some but, to most people, it is something much more horrific.

-To produce foie gras, ducks and geese are force-fed grotesque amounts of food up to three times a day through a tube or funnel pushed down their throat (this is known as the “gavage process”).
-Food is forced into their stomachs and, as a result, the bird’s livers will swell up massively; sometimes increasing to about ten times their natural size.
-The birds will suffer not just from the engorging process itself but from side effects relating to the sheer quantity of corn they consume.
+To produce foie gras, ducks and geese are force-fed grotesque amounts of food up to three times a day.
+A tube or funnel is pushed down their throats (this is known as the “gavage process”).
+Food is forced into their stomachs and, as a result, the birds’ livers swell, sometimes increasing to about ten times their natural size.
+The birds will suffer not just from the engorging process itself.
+They will suffer side effects relating to the sheer quantity of corn they are forced to consume.
 It is hard to imagine many things more awful happening to a living creature.

 Where Is Foie Gras Bought And Sold?

-France is by far the largest producer and consumer of foie gras, accounting for up to 78.5% of the world’s production according to a 2012 report by Animal Equality.
-Bulgaria and Hungary have historically accounted for producing large quantities of the swollen bird liver and other nations, including the Ukraine, continue to react to the demand for foie gras both at home and abroad.
-Outside of Europe, the United States and China are large consumers of the frowned upon food.
+France is by far the largest producer and consumer of foie gras.
+It accounts for up to 79% of the world’s production according to a 2012 report by Animal Equality.
+Bulgaria and Hungary have historically accounted for producing large quantities of the swollen bird liver.
+The United States and China are large consumers of the product.

-The process behind the creation of foie gras is so controversial, however, that a number of countries including the UK, Germany, Italy, Argentina, Luxembourg and Turkey have banned its production outright.
+The production of foie gras is so controversial that a number of countries including the UK, Germany, Italy, Argentina, Luxembourg and Turkey have banned it outright.

-In the United Kingdom, although it has been illegal to produce foie gras here since August 2000, it is not against the law to import the product from France or other countries willing to meet the demand.
-This idiosyncrasy has been addressed by a number of celebrities including Thandie Newton, Dev Patel, Joanna Lumley, Ricky Gervais, Bill Oddie and Veganuary ambassadors Chris Packham Peter Egan, and Evanna Lynch – the group all publicly backed Animal Equality’s campaign to ban the import of foie gras.
-Many animal rights activists see the opportunity to enforce an outright ban of the products import to be one of the major benefits of the UK leaving the EU.
+In the United Kingdom, although it has been illegal to produce foie gras since August 2000.
+However, it is not against the law to import the product.
+This loop-hole has been addressed by a number of celebrities including Thandie Newton, Dev Patel, Joanna Lumley, Ricky Gervais, Bill Oddie and Veganuary ambassadors Chris Packham, Peter Egan, and Evanna Lynch – the group all publicly backed Animal Equality’s campaign to ban the import of foie gras.

 What Should Geese and Ducks’ Lives Be Like?

 In their natural habitat, ducks are social animals who live together in large flocks and who migrate in family groups.
-Like us, they work during the day (searching for food), and sleep at night with their families.
-Also, like us, they apparently have regional accents according to UK scientists!
+Like us, they work during the day (searching for food), and sleep at night alongside their families.
+Also, like us, they apparently have regional accents!

 What Can I Do About Foie Gras?

-Aside from sharing this article, to let other people know about the horrors of foie gras and the lives of the birds involved in the industry, we recommend looking out for petitions in your country to put further pressure on banning the practise.
-Some of you may even decide to boycott venues where foie gras features on their menus.
+Aside from sharing this article, to let other people know about the horrors of foie gras and the lives of the birds involved in the industry, we recommend looking out for petitions in your country to put further pressure on banning the practice.
+You may choose to boycott venues where foie gras features on the menu.

-We also hope that reading about how the food is prepared may have got you thinking about your future diet, particularly if you are not already a vegetarian or vegan.
-We’d love for you to try our 31-day vegan pledge so you can see for yourself that there are loads of incredible delicious recipes out there which don’t include animals or animal products – if you sign-up, we’ll send you a free eCookbook, meal plans and a nutrition guide to get you started!
+If this has got you thinking about animal suffering, we’d love for you to try our 31-day vegan pledge so you can discover for yourself the vast array of incredible recipes and products available.
+When you sign-up, we’ll send you a free eCookbook, meal plans and a nutrition guide to get you started!
 We hope you’ll join us!